A paperfolding paradise

 should be added.
 Thank you.

 The Chinese Junk design appears in various versions in different places with either blunt or pointed ends.
 In his article 'Is the Junk Chinese?', now available as part of the Lister List on the British Origami Society website, David Lister states that in Japan the Chinese Junk design is known as the tenmsen (cargo boat) or treasure ship (takara-bune) and has pointed ends (whereas most of the European versions of the design have blunt ends).
+It also occurs with one blunt and one pointed end.
 The significance of these differences is not completely clear although Koshiro Hatori, writing in an article entitled 'History of Origami in the East and West before Interfusion', which can be found in the proceedings of 'Origami 5: Fifth International Meeting of Origami Science, Mathematics and Education' says, 'This difference is, in my opinion, so critical that I am sure the Chinese Junk and takara-bune developed independently on opposite sides of the world.'
+I am not sure the evidence supports that conclusion.

-A distinctive version of all versions of the design is the final 'pull-out' move that turns a flat paperfold into a three-dimensional boat.
-On the basis of this move,in his book 'Complete Origami', Eric Kenneway makes a connection between the Chinese Junk and Chinese funerary paperfolds (otherwise known as Yuan Bao) and concludes that 'its similarity to a Chinese ceremonial fold places it firmly in the Chinese tradition.'
+A distinctive characteristic of all versions of the design is the final 'pull-out' move that turns a flat paperfold into a three-dimensional boat.
+On the basis of this move, but of no other evidence, in his book 'Complete Origami', Eric Kenneway makes a connection between the Chinese Junk and Chinese funerary paperfolds (otherwise known as Yuan Bao) and concludes that 'its similarity to a Chinese ceremonial fold places it firmly in the Chinese tradition.'
 If this is true then the Chinese Junk is not originally a boat at all.

 David Lister also notes that in Spain the design is known as the Ship of the King and Queen but does not provide any evidence of antiquity in this respect.